apify/apify-docs/content/academy/pro_apify_scraper_development/apify_sdk.md

 - Puppeteer/Playwright setup overhead
 - Plus much more!

-As a developer, your goal is to take the Apify SDK, which is quite generic on its own, and write website-specific or use-case specific actors.
+As a developer, your goal is to take the Apify SDK, which is quite generic on its own, and write website-specific or use-case-specific actors.

 ## [](#docs) Docs, docs, docs